 Oxford Professor Richard Myles and new bride Frances are off on a European honeymoon.
 It isn't your typical honeymoon though, for they are on a spying mission for British intelligence on ...
 See full summary »

 Margaret Drew runs her trucking company single-mindedly, if not ruthlessly.
 The only thorn in her side is writer Michael Holmes who is writing a book on some of her tough ways.
 With no time...
 See full summary »

-Crawford makes her first entrance in the film in a white mink coat with a dark brown fox collar.
-The look of this outfit is copied in [Mommie Dearest] when Christina visits Joan and Al Steele in their still-under construction apartment.
+Joan Crawford makes her first entrance in the film in a white mink coat with a dark brown fox collar.
+The look of this outfit is copied in Mommie Dearest (1981) when Christina visits Joan and Alfred Steele in their still-under construction apartment.
 See more »

 Was this review helpful to you?